electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ### Step 8: Install Device in Refrigerator

-Open your refrigerator and place the Explorer Kit on a shelf in your refrigerator door.
+Open your refrigerator and place the impExplorer Kit on a shelf in your refrigerator door.

 ![Imp In Fridge](http://i.imgur.com/z5llZBg.png)

-If you don't have a fridge handy for this scenario, you can test the door being open by moving or tapping the kit, and keeping the Imp in a lit room.
+If you don't have a fridge handy for this scenario, you can test the door being open by moving or tapping the kit, and keeping the imp in a lit room.
 A door open for thirty seconds should register a case.

 ### Step 9: Monitor the data in Salesforce1

-Now that you have connected your Imp to Salesforce, it might be handy to see that data on a mobile device.
+Now that you have connected your imp to Salesforce, it might be handy to see that data on a mobile device.
 Using Salesforce1, it is easy to keep track of your Smart Fridge on the go.

 #### Create a Custom Object Tab